connerwattles/Macro-Counter/README.md

 - **Application Logic** The majority of the JavaScript added to my application was in the calculator page.
 The application now logs food entries in the meal log box and below that a total calorie number will be shown that is calculated based on how many calories are in a gram of each macro.
 I also implemented a dynamic pie chart that will update with the total calories from each of the three macronutrients based on the total calories.

+## Service Deliverable

+For this deliverable I added backend endpoints that receive inputted calories for food items and the calendar view displays them in a list.

+- **Node.js/Express HTTP service** Done!
+- **Static middleware for frontend** Done!
+- **Third party endpoints** Called in the about page to load a random image
+- **Backend service endpoints** Endpoints for post on calories and get on calories
+- **Frontend calls service endpoints** Fetch!